 Monica’s judicial review was unsuccessful.
 Working with her legal team, they are considering next steps and the other options available, including bringing private prosecutions of the undercover officers who perpetrated sexual assaults.

-DATA PROTECTION ACT (DPA) CLAIMS
+DATA PROTECTION ACT (DPA) COMPLAINT

 Subject to limited exemptions, individuals are entitled to access personal data held on them by public institutions under the DPA.
 However, citing exemptions under the Act, the police have refused to provide any meaningful disclosure in response to DPA requests made by women deceived into relationships with undercover officers.
 These responses are almost certainly unlawful.